sakshamsharma/my-configs/README.md

 1. Curl for Vundle.
 2. Vundle (use git clone).
-3. Powerline fonts (for Linux/Unix based systems for airline).
+3. Powerline fonts (for Linux/Unix based systems for airline, included in this repo, just change the terminal font.).